 Frugal people don’t have over-sized homes and cars that they can’t afford.

-General rule of thumb is that your vehicles should not be more than half of your annual salary and your monthly mortgage should be less than 30% of your take home pay.
+The general rule of thumb is that your vehicles should not be more than half of your annual salary and your monthly mortgage should be less than 30% of your take-home pay.